✓ Shariah-Compliant / Halal-Aligned

 Current Resistance

-Tested four times without sustaining a breakout.
+Tested four times without a sustained break higher.

 $150 (Brent)